Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

-# Using the Thales nShield Connect Hardware Security Module with Chain Core
+# Using a Thales HSM with Chain Core

 The security of assets and accounts in Chain Core depends on strong cryptographic keys that must be kept secure themselves.
 Chain